awsdocs/amazon-ec2-user-guide-windows/doc_source/configuring-instance-metadata-service.md

 IMDSv2 uses session\-oriented requests\.
 With session\-oriented requests, you create a session token that defines the session duration, which can be a minimum of one second and a maximum of six hours\.
 During the specified duration, you can use the same session token for subsequent requests\.
 After the specified duration expires, you must create a new session token to use for future requests\.

 The following example uses a PowerShell shell script and IMDSv2 to retrieve the top\-level instance metadata items\.
-The example command:
+The example:
 + Creates a session token lasting six hours \(21,600 seconds\) using the `PUT` request
 + Stores the session token header in a variable named `token`
 + Requests the top\-level metadata items using the token